EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 Notice how we just call the PHPUnit executable and pass it the file name that contains the tests that we want to run.

-I prefer the [TestDox](https://en.wikipedia.org/wiki/TestDox) style ouput though, so I like to use this instead:
+I prefer the [TestDox](https://en.wikipedia.org/wiki/TestDox) style output though, so I like to use this instead:

 ```
 bin/phpunit --testdox tests/unit/Entity/WeatherQueryTest.php